Aroostook Post |

 Guard House (1828): This small building is typical of British guard houses found around the world.
 It consists of an orderly room, guard room and detention cells.
 It has been restored to the 1866 period with muskets, uniforms and equipment, when the British 15th Regiment was stationed here.
 Located on Carleton Street, there is a Historic Sites and Monuments Board of Canada plaque on the building.

 Officers' Quarters (1841): The original quarters for the British officers of the garrison was a wood and brick structure completed in 1792, which was destroyed by fire in 1815, and then was rebuilt in a similar style.
 The existing stone structure was added in two sections, one in 1841 and the other 1851, each separated by a brick firewall.
 The wooden sections of the building were removed in 1925; however, the outline of its stone foundation is still visible.
-Located on Officers' Square, the Officers' Quarters currently host the York-Sunbury Historical Society Museum (admission fee).
+Located on Officers' Square, the Officers' Quarters currently host the Fredericton Region Museum (admission fee) of the York-Sunbury Historical Society.

 Soldiers' Barracks (1827): The original wooden barracks were replaced by the existing stone structure in November 1827.
 It was occupied by British troops from then until their departure in 1869.
 Then it was used as a Provincial Normal School and by other local organizations until 1883 when the newly formed Infantry School Corps, a part of the Canadian Army, returned it back to a barracks.
 After World War I it fell into disuse until 1927 when it became a warehouse.
 In 1974 one barrack room was restored to illustrate its original use and the remainder of the building became the home of the Province's Archaeology Branch and its collection.
 Located on Queen Street.